iahme5/FavoritePlaces/README.md

 # FavoritePlaces
-An application created in Android studio utilizing the Google Maps API, local to Urbana, Illinois with accessible features
+An accessible application created in Android studio utilizing the Google Maps API, local to Urbana, Illinois with accessible features